PitPik/tinyColorPicker/README.md

     forceAlpha: // force printing alpha channel (undefined = auto; false = never print alpha) });
 ```
+See the following section or the demos on how the callbacks work and what you can do with them...

 #### Some tips

 The positionCallback can be used to optionally position the colorPicker different from its default; in case you want it to also show above or to the left of the input field etc.